Data Dream Finalists

 Data Day 2020 - Data Dream Finalist - Dominican Center

 The Dominican Center works with Amani residents and partners to build a better future.
 Dominican Center serves as neighborhood convener supporting resident-led change in the Amani neighborhood.
 Over the past 25 years, the role of the Dominican Center has shifted from an organization that provides services to one that also convenes partners together with residents in support of its priority areas of safety; housing and economic development; and education and family well-being.
-Their data dream is to use data tosential tools to be successful in college, their career and the community.
-Young people who experience our programs enter the postsecondary world confident and clear about their career more accurately match the needs of residents--food, health, housing-- to the right resources.
+Their data dream is to be able to match the resources offered in Amani for residents to address basic needs, health disparities, and areas of equity gaps and the actual needs of the residents that live there.

 Data Day 2020 - Data Dream Finalist - Revitalize Milwaukee